WesleyVestjens/PHP-DevOps-Animal-Training-Test/README.md

 To run a semi-production environment (deploy to Minikube), run the following scripts:

 1. `/scripts/start-minikube.bash` > This will start a local Minikube cluster.
+2. Request an ImagePullSecret from the repository owner and create the supplied secret in the `default` namespace with the name `github-registry`.
-2. `/scripts/deploy-to-production.bash` > This will perform a deployment to the local Minikube cluster.
+3. `/scripts/deploy-to-production.bash` > This will perform a deployment to the local Minikube cluster.
-3. `/scripts/forward-for-production.bash` > This will output the correct URL for your local device/local Minikube cluster, and show some developer information to help you perform requests against this environment.
+4. `/scripts/forward-for-production.bash` > This will output the correct URL for your local device/local Minikube cluster, and show some developer information to help you perform requests against this environment.